EldieTurner/ContainerFileSystem/README.md

 ```
 Environment Variables

-    WATCH_FOLDERS: Comma-separated list of directories to watch.
+    WATCH_FOLDERS: Directory inside the container for ContainerFileWatcher to monitor

 ### License